joysticktv/joysticktv.github.io/viewer_support.md

 !timer 5minutes Whatever you'd like to name it
 ```

 `!wishlist` - This command will put a link in the chat to show your wishlist link.
 As a streamer, you can fill this in on your stream settings page.
+Note that this link will render as `[Link Hidden]` when you're unable to chat in the current stream mode. (i.e. non-subscribers when the stream is in subscriber-only chat)

+`!whisper @username Your Secret Message` - Use this command to send a private chat message to another user.
+This command only works for the streamer and moderators.

+`!highlight My Message` - Subscribers can highlight their chat message to make it more prominent than all of the other chat messages.

 ## Buying Tokens